 As suicide rates continue to increase so has the issue of when a potential suicide risk patient is admitted.
 Identification of ligature risks is complex and challenging process especially for the medical and intensive care units.
-This course is provide a learner the opportunity to identify potential ligature risks in a standard hospital room.
+This course will provide the learner an opportunity to identify potential ligature risks in a standard hospital room.
 It is set up as an escape room and allows the learner the opportunity to identify and remove common objects that are potential ligature risks.